zwdzwd/transvar/README.md

-**TransVar** is a versatile annotator for 3-way conversion and annotation among genomic characterization(s) of mutations (e.g., `chr3:g.178936091G>A`) and transcript-dependent annotation(s) (e.g., `PIK3CA:p.E545K` or `PIK3CA:c.1633G>A`, or `NM_006218.2:p.E545K`).
+**TransVar** is a versatile annotator for 3-way conversion and annotation among genomic characterization(s) of mutations (e.g., `chr3:g.178936091G>A`) and transcript-dependent annotation(s) (e.g., `PIK3CA:p.E545K` or `PIK3CA:c.1633G>A`, or `NM_006218.2:p.E545K`, or NP_006266.2:p.G240Afs*50).
 It is particularly designed with the functionality of resolving ambiguous mutation annotations arising from differential transcript usage.
 TransVar keeps awareness of the underlying unknown transcript structure (exon boundary, reference amino acid/base) while performing reverse annotation (from protein level to cDNA level).
 TransVar has the following features:

  + supports HGVS nomenclature
- + supports input from gene name, transcript ID, UniProt ID and other aliases.
+ + supports input from gene name, transcript ID, protein ID, UniProt ID and other aliases.
  + supports both left-alignment and right-alignment convention in reporting indels and duplications.
  + supports annotation of a region based on a transcript-dependent characterization
  + supports mutations at both coding region and intronic/UTR regions